drishaan/room-rate/README.md

 - gensim
 - sklearn

-and include the folder `porter.py` in the same folder as to see Stemming results.
+and include the file `porter.py` in the same folder as to see Stemming results.

 ## Image Classification